 Students donate clothing and money to donate to the Night Patrol van.
 These donations go to those in Canberra sleeping rough to help them stay warm during those cold nights.
 Students come to school in their own Winter Woollies.

 During Term 3, students in Year 4, 5 & 6 are given the opportunity to sleep in the hall overnight to gain an experience of sleeping rough.
 Students look for sponsors to help them raise money that is donated to the St Vincent de Paul Society Night Patrol.

 Christmas hampers (Term 4)

 Jann and Simon from Global School Partners are committed to building children’s knowledge and understanding of a lifelong commitment to social justice.
 From this initial donation by Year 5 our whole school became involved.
-It has been through the enthusiasm and generosity of our school community that we have been able to raise money for the following: a container of school and sport supplies, flushing toilets, a classroom, electricity, mobile library and library books and bricks to build another classroom.
+It has been through the enthusiasm and generosity of our school community that we have been able to raise money for the following: a container of school and sport supplies, flushing toilets, a classroom, electricity, mobile library and library books, and bricks to build more classrooms.

-Being a partner with the School of Hope is a real opportunity for the children to live out our school prayer by being the hands, eyes, voice and feet of God.
+Having been a partner with The School of Hope, and now St Pius Preparatory School, are real opportunities for the students of Good Shepherd to live out our school prayer by being 'the hands, eyes, voice and feet of Jesus'.

 Good Shepherd Primary School is one of three primary schools that is connected to Holy Spirit Parish in Gungahlin.
 Holy Spirit Parish, together with the primary schools, run a sacramental preparation program for the Sacraments of First Reconciliation and Eucharist (Year 3 in Term 3) and Confirmation (Year 6 in Terms 1 & 2).